Chinese Calendrics Software 2. Dark Moon, Lunation, Equinox and Solstice

 A lunation is a passage of the Moon from one dark moon to the next.
 A lunation begins at the dark moon (astronomical conjunction of Sun and Moon), and the next dark moon marks the beginning of the next lunation.

-The program displays a date and a time; this moment occurs within a particular lunation, and the number of that lunation is shown in square brackets :
+A date and time displayed by the Chinese Calendrics program identifies a moment within a particular lunation, and the number of that lunation is shown in square brackets thus:

 Lunations are numbered -1, 0, 1, 2, ... in temporal order.
 Lunation number 0 began with the dark moon at 18:13 GMT on 2000-01-06, following the numbering used by Jean Meeus (the lunation numbers LN are such that LN = Brown Lunation Number - 953 and LN = Goldstine Lunation Number - 37105).